 The world is waking up to the many travel delights of Nicaragua: charming colonial towns, huge freshwater lakes, fiery volcanoes, lush Caribbean islands, world-class surfing and shady coffee plantations offering unbeatable birdwatching.
 And then there’s the vibrant folk art, the tasty traditional dishes, the award-winning rum and the incredible people.
-Mass tourism has thus far passed Nicaragua by, and the best resorts here are remote, sustainable and boutique in style.
+Mass tourism has thus far passed by and the best resorts in Nicaragua are remote, sustainable and boutique in style– bookable on Culture Trip.

 Most visitors stay in the colonial city of Granada and take a day trip to visit the forested islands of Las Isletas in Lake Cocibolca, aka Lake Nicaragua.
 At Jicaro you’re just 15 minutes from Granada, but far from the hustle and bustle.
 The comfortable cabins are built from reclaimed timbers and the gourmet meals are organic.
 Relax by the infinity pool overlooking the mighty Mombacho volcano, stretch on the yoga deck or kayak as you ease into the tranquility of island life.

 Rough-luxe doesn’t do justice to this eco-resort in Nicaragua, reached through a thickly forested nature reserve.
 You’ll stay in treehouse-style bungalows set in a private cliff-side jungle with outdoor showers and porches looking down on a crescent of sand.
 Beds are topped by an ingeniously silent and eco-friendly air conditioning unit, so you are lulled to sleep by the sound of the waves and woken by the distant whoops of howler monkeys.
 A dining area serves breakfasts and gourmet meals sourced from the in-house organic gardens.